MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch5.md

 ![Add SFX Reverb](images/spatial-audio/add-sfx-reverb.png)

-In audio terminology, the original, unreverberated audio is called the _dry path_ and the audio after filtering with the reverb filter is called the _wet path_.
+In audio terminology, the original, unreverberated audio is called the _dry path_, and the audio after filtering with the reverb filter is called the _wet path_.
 Both paths are sent to the audio output, and their relative strengths in this mixture is called the _wet/dry mix_.
 The wet/dry mix strongly affects the sense of distance.

 The **SFX Reverb** includes controls to adjust the wet/dry mix within the effect.
 Because the **Microsoft Spatializer** plugin handles the dry path, we'll be using the **SFX Reverb** only for the wet path.
 On the **Inspector** pane of your **SFX Reverb**:
 * Set the Dry Level property to the lowest setting (-10000 mB)